ntdat02092002/Kalapa-HTR-OCR/README.md

 ### Stage2
 Generate harder data with hard fonts and finetune model from this
 ### Stage3
-Generate data with selected handwritten fonts and finetune model from this + data from competition
+Generate data with selected handwritten fonts and finetune model from this + training data from competition
 ### Finetune, finetune and continuously finetune
 Generate more data (little data each finetune stage) and finetune model from previous data + this